hulucode/sojs/README.md

-WaterJS is an MIT-licensed open source project.
+SOJS is an MIT-licensed open source project.